adriancchase/omega/docs/milestone2.md

 Creates a new user.
 Request body must conform to the User object schema.

+    GET user/{username}

+Returns the User object with the given username.

     PUT user/{username}

 Updates the User object with the given username.
 The request body must contain the subset of User object fields corresponding to the fields that should be updated.